Highlights of the Program

 12:00 - 12:25

-BLUE HYDROGEN AND AMMONIA REDUCING PROJECT RISK FOR REFORMING RETROFITS
+BLUE HYDROGEN AND AMMONIA REDUCING PROJECT RISKS FOR REFORMING RETROFITS

 Steven Donnellan